Jubba8713/my_website1/content/blogs/Project1.md

   labs(title='Risk and Return Plot for Selected Stocks', x='Risk', y='Return') +
   NULL
 ```

-What can you infer from this plot?
+> What can you infer from this plot?
 Are there any stocks which, while
 being riskier, do not have a higher expected return?

-> TYPE YOUR ANSWER AFTER (AND OUTSIDE!)
-THIS BLOCKQUOTE.

 This plot depicts the risk-return relationship of each stock.
 While DPZ
 provides the highest return for a moderate risk level, ANF, despite
 being the riskiest, provides the least amount of return.

-# On your own: IBM HR Analytics
+# IBM HR Analytics

-For this task, you will analyse a data set on Human Resoruce Analytics.
 The [IBM HR Analytics Employee Attrition & Performance data
 set](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset)
 is a fictional data set created by IBM data scientists.
 Among other